samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Added confirmation workflow with approve/decline options
 - ✅ Created "My Upcoming Rides" section for confirmed bookings
 - ✅ Added quick actions area with notification badges
+- ✅ Reorganized dashboard layout with "Post New Ride" in header
+- ✅ Consolidated "My Upcoming Rides" with booking requests in same tab
+- ✅ Added "Find Requests" tab for drivers to see rider requests

 ## User Preferences
 - Available rides should only show in rider dashboard, not driver dashboard